prxtxks/TrendML/README.md

 # 🛍️ TrendML — AI-Powered Personalized Product Recommendation Engine
-- trendML is a shopify app what you add in your shopify store.
+- trendML is a shopify app what you add in your shopify store. shopify store owners add trendML widget to their store.
 - trendml connects to your shopify store, and you can access trendml's own dashboard (store owner admin panel)
 - trendml uses data like customer browser history, and other factors and recommends tghe customer products that are impulse buys.